limcheekin/surrealdb_wasm/README.md

 ## 🗒️ Citation

-If you utilize this repository, please consider citing it with:
+If you utilize this package, please consider citing it with:

 ```
 @misc{surrealdb_wasm,